 Dogs can be kept from running at large by helping people understand how to keep dogs contained through information or through hands on help in the form of large pens, run/trolley lines or DIY coyote rollers for fence jumpers.
 And before people get upset and demand that all dogs live inside all the time, that's just not the way our society works.
 Some dogs are inside/outside dogs who spend some time inside and some time in a fenced yard.
 Some dogs live outside all the time.
 We have to admit there are different cultures in our society related to dogs, encourage people to have their dogs live inside but then stop judging them if they do not.
 Providing help to those people willing to accept help goes much farther toward reducing shelter intake than judging people for failing to conform to our values.

 Dogs and cats can also be kept in existing homes, or new homes can be found for them, by providing help to people to determine why they think they need to surrender their pet to a shelter or a rescue group.
 Our relationships with companion animals are emotional and the truth is when life is hard, we often don't think as clearly as we should.
 Sometimes people need help with pet food.
 Sometimes they need help to pay for veterinary care.
 Sometimes a job is lost or someone has to move so they need temporary foster of their animals until they can get them back.
+Sometimes cats mark inside a house or will not use a litter box due to a medical issue or conflict with another animal in the household.
 Sometimes a dog or cat is displaying some behavior the owner has not been able to resolve and which may be the result of some underlying medical condition which can be diagnosed and treated.
 Sometimes dogs engage in behavior the owner does not know how to correct, or which is ignored for far too long in hopes it will go away.
 Those dogs and people can be helped by some guidance and perhaps some free training.
 In cases where an issue cannot be overcome through counseling and help and an animal must have a new home, people can be provided information on how best to re-home their pet with a family member, friend, co-worker, someone they know through church or a social organization or even with the help of their veterinarian.
 This reduces stress not only on the family re-homing the pet but on the pet him or herself.

 If you currently run a rescue group, pulling animals from shelters or taking them directly from the public, please consider shifting your mission (or at least part of your mission) to help people instead.
 You would still be helping animals.
 You would just not be helping by taking possession of them yourself.
 By providing judgment free help to the public to help them overcome problems, fewer animals would need to be rescued as we rescue the people needing help instead.
 More than half of American households live paycheck to paycheck and are one crisis away from being unable to care for their children, let alone their pets.
 Before spouting off that someone "should not have pets if they can't afford them," give some thought to your own personal situation and how close you may be to needing help yourself.